robertangeles/repo-ai-prompts/write-culinary-recipe.md

 - Use ""you"" and ""your"" to directly address the reader.
 - Use active voice; avoid passive voice.
 - Use a mix of simple, compound, and complex sentences to create a more dynamic flow.
+- Aim for transition words in about 30% of your sentences, but use them naturally - don't force them in just to meet a quota.
+The goal is genuinely improved readability.
 - Use a varied vocabulary to avoid word repetitions.
 - Avoid metaphors and clichés.
 - Avoid phrases, fluff, sentence starters.